-Under Section 112 of the CAA, on December 15, 1989, the EPA promulgated National Emission Standards for Emissions of Radionuclides Other than Radon from Department of Energy Facilities at 40 CFR 61, Subpart H. This emission standard limits emissions of radionuclides to the ambient air from DOE facilities not to exceed amounts that would cause any member of the public to receive in any year an effective dose equivalent of 10 mrem/year.
-As noted in the preamble to this rule, the entire DOE facility at Oak Ridge, Tennessee, must meet this emission standard.
+Under Section 112 of the CAA, on December 15, 1989, the EPA promulgated National Emission Standards for Emissions of Radionuclides Other than Radon from Department of Energy Facilities at 40 CFR 61, Subpart H. This emission standard limits emissions of radionuclides to the ambient air from DOE facilities so as not to exceed amounts that would cause any member of the public to receive in any

 On June 10, 1996, EPA delegated authority for regulation of airborne radionuclide emissions from DOE facilities in Tennessee to the TDEC Division of Air Pollution Control.
 TDEC adopted the federal rule verbatim as Tennessee Rule 1200-3-11-.08, Emission Standards for Emissions of Radionuclides Other Than Radon from Department of Energy Facilities.
-In addition, TDEC codified that all past formal agreements between DOE and EPA, including the May 1994 Federal Facilities Compliance Agreement Compliance Plan (MMES 1994a), would be recognized provided that they are current, valid, and supported by appropriate documentation.
+In addition, TDEC codified that all past formal agreements between DOE and EPA, including the May 1994 Compliance Plan (MMES 1994a), would be recognized provided that they are current, valid, and supported by appropriate documentation.
 The TDEC Division of Air Pollution Control has given primary administrative authority of the radionuclide emission standard to the TDEC Division of Radiological Health, which also licenses non-DOE nuclear facilities in the state.

-During 2001, the ORR facilities operated in compliance with the Radionuclide National Emission Standards for Hazardous Air Pollutants (NESHAP) dose limit of 10 mrem/year to the most exposed member of the public.
-Based on modeling of radionuclide emissions from all major and minor point sources, the effective dose equivalent to the most exposed member of the public was 0.8 mrem/year in 2001.
+During 2002, the ORR facilities operated in compliance with the Radionuclide National Emission Standards for Hazardous Air Pollutants (NESHAP) dose limit of 10 mrem/year to the most exposed member of the public.
+Based on modeling of radionuclide emissions from all major and minor point sources, the effective dose equivalent to the most exposed member of the public was 0.3 mrem/year in 2002.